bevyengine/bevy-website/content/foundation/meeting-minutes/deprecating-legacy-sponsors/index.md

 ![Deprecating legacy sponsors](deprecating_legacy_sponsors.png)

+**Proposal:** Carter Anderson proposes:

-**Proposal:** Also: I think it is time to deprecate the "legacy sponsors" section.
+> Also: I think it is time to deprecate the "legacy sponsors" section.
 I've prepped [a branch](https://github.com/bevyengine/bevy-website/pull/1564) but I won't create the PR until we agree

-**Proposed by:** Carter Anderson

 **Votes:** Yes by Alice I. Cecile, Rob Swain and François Mockers.
 No vote from Carter Anderson or James Liu.